openebs/spdk-rs/README.md

 # `spdk-rs` crate

 `spdk-rs` crate provides a higher-level bindings and wrappers around SPDK library to enable building safer SPDK-based Rust applications.

 ## Getting SPDK library

 Read about SPDK here: [https://spdk.io/](https://spdk.io/).

 `spdk-rs` crate requires SPDK library to exist on the system. `spdk-rs` supports both linking to an SPDK library installed system-wide, or to SPDK libraries and headers located in the SPDK build directory.

 `spdk-rs` uses `SPDK_PATH` environment variable to locate SPDK.
 If it is not set, `spdk-rs` tries to find SPDK in `spdk-rs/spdk` directory.

-In order to get SPDK on the system, one can either use the Nix scripts provided by Mayastor, or build SPDK manually.
+In order to get SPDK on the system, one can either use the Nix scripts provided by the shell, or build SPDK manually.
 Installing SPDK via system's package managers like `apt` is not fully supported.
 It may, or may not work.

 Currently, `spdk-rs` can only link to SPDK built as static libraries.